 You need what agencies can do for you, not the agency experience.

-We don’t need flashy offices you rent through We Work and now kinda regret that decision.
+We don’t need flashy offices you rent through We Work, a decision you now regret.

 We don’t need everyone looking like they’re under 30, spending the whole day on Instagram, and all wearing Beats headphones, funky T-shirts and trendy Converse trainers.